What is the purpose of After School mentoring?

-The mission of the Future Leaders of the World (FLOW) Mentoring Program is to foster positive mentoring relationships between students in St. Mary’s County Public Schools and members of the community and to provide supported, safe, and inspiring environments in which these matches can cultivate the potential of each youth.
+The mission of the After School Mentoring Program is to foster positive mentoring relationships between students in St. Mary’s County Public Schools and members of the community and to provide supported, safe, and inspiring environments in which these matches can cultivate the potential of each youth.

-FLOW Mentoring carefully matches each student with a mentor who meets at his or her school for an hour an a half every week throughout the school year.
-With the support of a school Site Leader, mentors and students follow an individualized curriculum to help build social, emotional, and academic skills.
-Currently, FLOW is running programs in most elementary schools in the system.
+After School Mentoring carefully matches each student with a mentor who meets at his or her school for an hour and a half every week throughout the school year.
+With the support of a school Site Leader, mentors and students work together to help build social, emotional, and academic skills.
+Currently, After School Mentoring is running programs in most elementary schools in the system.

 How are students selected?